MimidooCh4n/MimidooCh4n/README.md

 -  Name : Mimidoo Sarah Chen
 -  University : Cyprus International University
 - Course of sudy : Information technology
-- Current age: 20
+- Current age: 21
 - Birth year: January 22,2003
 - 👀 I’m interested in website and graphic design,basketball and novels
-- 🌱 I’m currently learning Javascript,C++,HTML and CSS.
+- 🌱 I’m currently learning Javascript, Java ,HTML and CSS.
 I also want to start learning python as well
 - 💞️ I’m looking to collaborate on Website and graphic designs.
+- I am also venturing into becoming a Ui/Ux designer and Project manager
 - 📫 How to reach me
 - Email: mimidoochen2003@gmail.com
 - Whatsapp number: +234 70 125 131 60